-The 'natbib' package is used to format the bibliography and inserts references such as this one [Arnold et al., 1998].
-The options used in the 'Thesis.tex' file mean that the references are made in 'Harvard' style.
-Multiple references look like this (e.g. [Hawthorn et al., 2001, Wieman and Hollberg, 1991]) and multiple, sequential references look like this (e.g. [Arnold et al., 1998, Hawthorn et al., 2001, Wieman and Hollberg, 1991]).
+The 'natbib' package is used to format the bibliography and inserts references such as this one [2].
+The options used in the 'Thesis.tex' file mean that the references are listed in numerical order as they appear in the text.
+Multiple references are rearranged in numerical order (e.g. [1]).
 This is done automatically for you.
 To see how you use references, have a look at the 'Chapter1.tex' source file.
 Many reference managers allow you to simply drag the reference into the document as you type.

 Scientific references should come before the punctuation mark if there is one (such as a comma or period).
-The same goes for footnotes.
+The same goes for footnotes1.
 You can change this but the most important thing is to keep the convention consistent throughout the thesis.
 Footnotes themselves should be full, descriptive sentences (beginning with a capital letter and ending with a full stop).

-To see how LaTeX typesets the bibliography, have a look at the very end of this document (or just click on the reference number links).
+To see how LATEX typesets the bibliography, have a look at the very end of this document (or just click on the reference number links).